realA10001986/Dash-Gauges/hardware/README.md

 |:--:|
 | *Click for hi-res image* |

 _Note: CircuitSetup-produced boards have trimpots pre-installed at positions [purple_3], [purple_1] and [purple_5].
-These must be removed in order to use digital gauges!
-Also, ANAx [purple_4, purple_2] solder-joints must be opened, and the DIGx solder-joints [blue_4, blue_2] must be closed for using digital gauges!_
+These must be removed in order to use digital gauges.
+Also, ANAx [purple_4, purple_2] solder-joints must be opened, and the DIGx solder-joints [blue_4, blue_2] must be closed for using digital gauges._

 You can mix different types of analog and digital gauges; the firmware provides a type selection for each single gauge.
 In "full digital" configuration, as depicted above, the Control Board can directly replace a 3rd party manufacturer's board in order to integrate "alien" Dash Gauges with other CircuitSetup props.
-Videos of the board in action with various meters are [here](https://www.facebook.com/61553801874212/videos/pcb.122144723798126729/1554617305398184) (Phaostron 631-14672(H&P), 300-07970; 3rd party digital Roentgens replica) and [here](https://www.facebook.com/61553801874212/videos/pcb.122144723798126729/974052394455407) (3rd party digital Phaostron replicas, Simpson model 29 0-50mA).
+Videos of the board in action with various meters are [here](https://www.facebook.com/61553801874212/videos/pcb.122144723798126729/1554617305398184) (Phaostron 631-14672(H&P), 300-07970; 3rd party digital Roentgens replica) and [here](https://www.facebook.com/61553801874212/videos/pcb.122144723798126729/974052394455407) (3rd party digital Phaostron replicas, Simpson model 29 0-50mA ammeter).

 #### Gauge illumination [yellow numbers]: